CAHLR/pyBKT/README.md

 - brew install boost-python
 ```

-On Unix machines, install all the Boost Libraries using `sudo apt-get install libboost-all-dev`.

 ## Compiling ##

 Before running `make`, check `Makefile` in the pyBKT folder.
 Be sure that the paths for all the libraries are correct (Boos-Python, Eigen, Numpy, OMP).
+The default python version in the Makefile is 3.6.
+If you have a different version, you will need to change NUMPY_INCLUDE_PATH  and BOOST_PYTHON_LIBS, accordingly.

 Run `make` in the root directory of the pyBKT project folder.
-If this step runs successfully, you should see one _.o_ and one _.so_ file generated for each of the _.cpp_ files.
+If this step runs successfully, you should see one _.o_ and one _.so_ file generated for each of the _.cpp_ files and the simulated data generation and training example should complete successfully, printing ground truth and learned BKT parameter values.

 ## Potential Errors When Running Makefile on OS X ##